kenji-yt/snake-EAGLE-RC/README.md

 The outputs will now be generated in a results directory within the snake-EAGLE-RC directory.

+Sometimes the workflow might be interrupted during execution.
+If this occurs, you do not need to repeat every step.
+Simply fix the issue and run the snakemake command again.
+For example, the workflow might fail due to issuficient RAM memory for qualimap.
+In that case you can add the flag "--set-resources qualimap:mem_mb=16000" (here setting 16000MB of memory to the each qualimap run) to your command, then run it (change to "RNA_qualimap" if using RNA data).
+The analysis should resume where it left off.

 ## Quality Check & Filtering

 Quality check, filtering and trimming can be performed for the input data using [fastp](https://github.com/OpenGene/fastp).
 You can run the workflow only until the this step using "--until fastp_se" or "fast_pe" for singe-end and paired-end respectively (Assuming only one data type in your input.
 If you have a mix of paired-end and single-end this wont work).
 After filtering and verifying the quality, running the snakemake command will resume the workflow from the fastp step onwards.
 You can set the config argument "FILTERING=false" to avoid fastp filtering, trimming and reporting.
 By default, "FILTERING" is set to "True" such that the workflow performs trimming and filtering with fastp in default mode.
 If you wish to set your own fastp filtering and trimming parameters simply set the "FILTERING" variable to the flags you wish to pass to fastp (eg. "FILTERING='-q 20 -u 30'").